laninsky/non_active_repos/README.md

 ```

-After I've run RAxML on my 'complete' dataset, I then use a modification on the file above to prune the file with the genetrees for all the loci, just to the more variable ones.
-To do this, you need to prune the "list_of_pis_by_locus.txt" to just the first column with the loci names, for the loci you want to get rid of out of your file.
+After I've run RAxML on my 'complete' dataset, I then use a modification of the file spat out above to prune the total genetrees file for all the loci, just to the more variable ones.
+To do this, you need to modify the "list_of_pis_by_locus.txt" to just the first column with the loci names, containing the loci you want to get rid of out of your file.
 ```
 #getting list of loci to cull (those with < 20 pis).
 Probably could pipe the output of the other script straight into here, but in the meantime
 # it is just after a text file with each locus to remove on a new line (e.g. one column)